Send and receive messages¶

 Conclusion¶

 This application is a brief demonstration on how to communicate with cServer using FIX messages.
-It is just an example illustrating the concepts of FIX protocol and it is by no means a full FIX engine.
-If you would like to avoid building your own FIX engine, you might consider using one of the 3rd party FIX engines available.
+It is just an example illustrating the concepts of FIX Protocol and it is by no means a full FIX engine.
+If you would like to avoid building your own FIX engine, you might consider using one of the third-party FIX engines available.

 Note

-This article is up to date as of 03/02/2017 and developed having in mind cTrader FIX Engine, Rules of Engagement v2.9.1
+This article is up to date as of 03/02/2017 and developed with consideration for cTrader FIX engine, Rules of Engagement v2.9.1.